pmnazar/node-todo/README.md

 This is a simple **Todo App** built with **Vanilla JavaScript** on the frontend, **Express** for the backend, and **MongoDB** for data persistence.
 It's a **pet project** for learning, experimenting, and **interview practice**.

+This README explains the project structure, setup instructions, usage, and testing.

 ---

 ## 🚀 Features